w3c/epub-tests/docs/contributing.md

 * `dc:identifier`: A unique identifier for the test (unique across _all_ tests).
 This is typically the test’s directory name.
   It is used as an anchor in the reports, so its format must be suitable as an HTML fragment identifier.

-* `dc:title`: The title of the test.
+* `dc:title`: The title of the test, in sentence case.
 It is used in the test description and should be as concise as possible.

 * `dc:description`: A longer description of the test for the generated test report.